vonglasow/atoum-documentation/source/en/option_cli.rst

    $ ./bin/atoum --loop

 .. note::
-   Reportez-vous à la section sur le :ref:`mode-loop`_ pour avoir plus d'informations.
+   Refer to the section on the :ref:`mode-loop`_ for more information.

 -m <class::method> / --methods <class::methods>
 ***********************************************

-Cette option vous permet de filtrer les classes et les méthodes à lancer.
+This option allows you to filter the classes and methods to launch.

 .. code-block:: shell

-   # lance uniquement la méthode testMyMethod de la classe vendor\\project\\test\\units\\myClass
+   # launch only the method testMyMethod of the class vendor\\project\\test\\units\\myClass
    $ ./bin/atoum -m vendor\\project\\test\\units\\myClass::testMyMethod
    $ ./bin/atoum --methods vendor\\project\\test\\units\\myClass::testMyMethod

-   # lance toutes les méthodes de test de la classe vendor\\project\\test\\units\\myClass
+   # launche all the test methods in class vendor\\project\\test\\units\\myClass
    $ ./bin/atoum -m vendor\\project\\test\\units\\myClass::*
    $ ./bin/atoum --methods vendor\\project\\test\\units\\myClass::*

-   # lance uniquement les méthodes testMyMethod de toutes les classes de test
+   # launche only methods named testMyMethod fromm all test classes
    $ ./bin/atoum -m *::testMyMethod
    $ ./bin/atoum --methods *::testMyMethod

 .. note::
-   Reportez-vous à la section sur les filtres par :ref:`filtres-par-classe-ou-methode` pour avoir plus d'informations.
+   Refer to the section on filters by :ref:`filtres-par-classe-ou-methode` for more information.

 -mcn <integer> / --max-children-number <integer>
 ************************************************

-Cette option vous permet de définir le nombre maximum de processus lancé pour exécuter les tests.
+This option allows you to set the maximum number of processes launched to run the tests.

 .. code-block:: shell